shakirjiskani/portfolio/README.md

-Personal Portfolio Website 🚀
+**Personal Portfolio Website 🚀**
-For Demo It is not my original Project its just Homework Task shakirjiskani.github.io/portfolio/ Welcome to my personal portfolio repository!
+For DemoIt is not my original Project its just Homework Task shakirjiskani.github.io/portfolio/

+Welcome to my personal portfolio repository!
 This project is a comprehensive showcase of my academic journey, technical skills, and web development projects as an Information Technology student.

-✨ Features
+**✨ Features**
 Modern & Aesthetic UI: Designed with a focus on clean layouts and modern digital interfaces.

 Fully Responsive: Built using Bootstrap to ensure the website looks great on mobile, tablets, and desktops.